Maurice J. Summerfield: Career

 In September 1982 he founded Classical Guitar magazine.
 He sold this magazine to String Letter Media (US) in 2014.

 Summerfield promoted many concerts, including an annual classical guitar series at the Wigmore Hall in London.
 Starting in 1984, these concerts featured guitarists from different countries.
 From 1991 Summerfield helped organize, with the Edward James Foundation, the first twenty annual international classical guitar festivals at West Dean College in West Sussex, UK.

 For over 38 years Summerfield was a council member of the UK's Music Industries Association (MIA-formerly AMII and then AMI) general committee.
 In July 1997 he was elected to the Freedom of the Worshipful Company of Musicians (The Musicians Company) a City of London livery company.
 In December 1997 he received the Freedom of the City of London.
 In October 2003 he was elected to serve on the Court of the Musicians Company and was installed as its Master in November 2009.
 In May 2010 Summerfield was made an Honorary Associate of the Royal Academy of Music.

 In June 2013 he was inducted into the Guitar Foundation of America's Hall of Fame in Louisville, Kentucky.
 In 2015 he donated part of his archives to the International Guitar Research Centre (IGRC) at the University of Surrey under the name The Maurice J. Summerfield Collection.

-In January 2021 Maurice Summerfield received the USA's National Association of Music Merchants (NAMM) Believe in Music Award in a special online event.
+In January 2021 Maurice Summerfield received the National Association of Music Merchants (NAMM) Believe in Music Award in a special online event.